A drop of

 Beyond the language: runtime and sandbox APIs#

-Everything ECMAScript gives you, plus first-class structured-data formats — direct module imports of .json, .json5, .toml, .yaml, .csv, .tsv, .jsonl, and .md; runtime parsers for each (markdown imports return the raw text); import maps; console output; SemVer helpers; and a built-in test runner with a Vitest/Jest-compatible test/describe/expect API.
+A broad ECMAScript surface, plus first-class structured-data formats — direct module imports of .json, .json5, .toml, .yaml, .csv, .tsv, .jsonl, and .md; runtime parsers for each (markdown imports return the raw text); import maps; console output; SemVer helpers; and a built-in test runner with a Vitest/Jest-compatible test/describe/expect API.
 In GocciaSandboxRunner, the sandbox surface adds import-only fs and goccia modules backed by a seeded virtual filesystem, sandbox shell commands, nested execution, and explicit diffs.

 GocciaScript questions, answered.#

-Short answers to the questions people usually ask before trying or embedding the runtime.
+Short answers to the questions people usually ask before trying or integrating the runtime.

 No. It implements selected web-standard APIs where they fit the sandboxed runtime and embeddable-platform goals, but it does not provide a DOM, Web Workers, storage APIs, or a full browser event loop.

 GocciaScript is still pre-1.0, so APIs and compatibility behavior can change between releases.
-With more than 80% of test262 passing, it is ready for serious experiments and bounded production embedding where the supported surface matches your needs.
+Its current test262 results already make it suitable for serious experiments and bounded production use where the supported surface matches your needs.

 Scripts have no ambient host filesystem, process, native FFI, or network authority by default.
 GocciaSandboxRunner imports explicit seed baselines into a virtual filesystem, exposes fs/goccia as import-only modules, and reports sandbox writes as diffs instead of writing back to host paths.